 Bachelor Degree and Associate Degrees Available

-The Legal Studies Department consists of the Associate of Applied Science Degree in Paralegal Studies and the Bachelor of Arts Degree in Law and Social Justice.
+The Legal Studies Department consists of the Bachelor of Arts Degree in Law and Social Justice, the Bachelor of Science Degree in Realtime Reporting (NCRA approved), and the Associate of Applied Science Degree in Paralegal Studies (ABA approved).
 Classes are offered day, night, hybrid, and online.